 Erin Scott is FVLC’s Executive Director.
 She has extensive experience as a domestic violence and sexual assault advocate, a family law attorney, and a nonprofit manager.
 She served as the Directing Attorney of Legal Advocates for Children & Youth, a program of the Law Foundation of Silicon Valley, and as the Director of Foundation Support at the ACLU Foundation of Northern California.
 She has a J.D. from New York University School of Law and a B.A. from Swarthmore College.

-Stephanie Penrod is FVLC’s Senior Staff Attorney.
-Stephanie joined the Family Violence Law Center in 2010 and currently serves as the Senior Staff Attorney, where she supervises the legal team and represents clients in court on restraining order and related family law matters.
+Stephanie Penrod is FVLC’s Managing Attorney.
+Stephanie joined the Family Violence Law Center in 2010 and currently serves as the Managing Attorney, where she supervises the legal team and represents clients in court on restraining order and related family law matters.
 Stephanie has over ten years of experience providing family law and direct support services to domestic violence survivors, both in Alameda and San Diego Counties.
 Stephanie received her J.D. from the University of San Diego School of Law, and she received her Bachelor of Science with a degree in Women’s Studies, cum laude, from Vanderbilt University.

 Juliet Crosby is the Finance Director of Family Violence Law Center.
 She oversees and does numbers of all types, organizationally and from a grant compliance perspective.
 She has twenty-seven years of nonprofit finance experience in Social Justice, Education and the Arts.